Backflow Prevention

 Examples of properties requiring backflow prevention:

-• Motels and unit complexes
+• Hotels, Motels and unit complexes

-• Vehicle repair workshops
+• Mechanics and vehicle repair workshops

-• Shops
+• Shops and Restaurants

 • Caravan parks